Gödel numbering: Lack of uniqueness

-In other words, by placing the set of K basic symbols in some fixed order, such that the $i$-th symbol corresponds uniquely to the $i$-th digit of a bijective base-K numeral system, each formula may serve just as the very numeral of its own Gödel number.
+If K is chosen to be a power of 10, this scheme makes it fairly easy for a human to convert between a string of symbols and its Gödel number, since the Gödel number represented in base 10 is just the concatenation of the $n$ decimal numbers $h(s_i)$.

 For example, the numbering described here has K=1000.

 Application to formal arithmetic

 Recursion

 One may use Gödel numbering to show how functions defined by course-of-values recursion are in fact primitive recursive functions.

 Expressing statements and proofs by numbers

 Once a Gödel numbering for a formal theory is established, each inference rule of the theory can be expressed as a function on the natural numbers.
 If f is the Gödel mapping and r is an inference rule, then there should be some arithmetical function g_{r} of natural numbers such that if formula C is derived from formulas A and B through an inference rule r, i.e.